techgrounds/cloud-example/descriptions/storage-types.md

 There are many types of storage that can be used to store data.
 These are the most common types used in the Cloud:

 ## File
 This is the most known storage type.
 You use this to interact with the storage inside your computer.
-File storage is storing your data in a directorystructure.
+File storage is storing your data in a directory structure.
 You can use NFS or SMB protocols to access file storage over a network.

 This is the most commonly used method to share data on a network.